Immersive Reader in Word for Windows, Mac and iPad

 - Read Aloud

 NOTE: Immersive Reader features are language dependent.
-Not everything is available in
+Not everything is available in all languages.

 Click the column width option to control the text lines which can affect readability and enhance visibility of your content.
 (Reading text of 20 to 25 words per line in a text can get tiring.
 Now you can adjust the column width)